 What to buy: A fresh turkey will end up crispier and tastier.
 If you go with a frozen turkey, make sure it’s completely thawed before roasting (this will take several days in the refrigerator).

 Game plan: To get an accurate reading, measure the temperature of the turkey on the inside of the thigh, and make sure the thermometer is not touching the bone.
-You can watch the turkey evolve from bagged bird to glistening roast in our Start-to-Finish video.

 This recipe was featured as part of our Neoslacker Interactive Thanksgiving menu.

 For the turkey:

 - 1 (18- to 20-pound) fresh turkey